On this page

 Step 5: Debug Async Functions

-Async await points are common places for bugs — the awaited coroutine can raise, return None, or hang.
-Set breakpoints ON the await line to
+Await points are common places for bugs.
+The awaited coroutine can raise, return None, or hang.
+Set breakpoints on the await line to inspect what happens:

 @app.get("/users/{user_id}")